GB win first wheelchair rugby gold

 The European champions led from the start but the US kept the scoreline tight until GB pulled away in a dramatic final quarter.

-Captain Jim Roberts scored 24 tries as his side secured an historic win in Tokyo.
+Welshman Jim Roberts, 33, scored 24 tries as his side secured an historic win in Tokyo.

 Britain previously lost bronze-medal play-offs at the 2004 and 2008 Games.